sidney-eliot/3d-artists-handbook/content/baking-textures.md

 - If Marmoset is hard lagging it most likely is because quick bake is on
 - If the origin isn't at the center of the object, the skews will be way too long (only affects interface)
 - Marmoset bakes on the right side per default.
 So one either has to work on the right side (which is good habit) or have everything mirrored
 - Be aware of the hidden the meshes option.
-Whentoggled,d everything that's hidden won't be used for the bake
+When toggled, everything that's hidden won't be used for the bake